deutsia/deutsia-radio/README.md

 I2P streams (.i2p domains) use an HTTP proxy on port 4444.

 **Setup**
-1. Install I2P router (I2PD recommended for Android, or Java I2P)
+1. Install I2P for Android from wherever you get your apps (F-droid: https://f-droid.org/en/packages/net.i2p.android.router/)
-2. Start I2P and wait for it to integrate into the network
+2. Start I2P and wait for it to show "I2P HTTP Proxy" under tunnels ~50s
-3. Ensure HTTP proxy is running on 127.0.0.1:4444
-4. In deutsia radio, import I2P station list from Settings
+3. Choose a custom I2P radio station to play or import I2P station list from Settings
 5. Stations with .i2p URLs automatically use the I2P proxy

 When Force Tor Except I2P is enabled, .i2p streams bypass Tor and use the I2P proxy directly.
 All other traffic goes through Tor.